Comments on a Blog or

 Chrissy Hartvigsen – Rexburg

-remember that I suggested you take notes for a
+Well, Marie, please remember that I suggested you take notes for a

 book of short stories.
 Or maybe all your experiences sound more like a sitcom.
 Reality TV would reject this chain of events because it sounds too contrived.